jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 ### Validation Endpoint

 The Validation API allows you to test that your data feed to the system will be successful.
+The request must take the form:

+    POST /validate?api_key=<api_key>
+    Content-Type: application/json

+    [Incoming Notification JSON]

 You must have "Publisher account" (as opposed to an "Institution repository account") to access this endpoint.